nus-cs2113-AY2122S2/ip/README.md

 Prerequisites: JDK 11

 1. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
-2. Open the project into Intellij as follows:
+2. Open the project into IntelliJ as follows:
    1. Click `Open`.
    2. Select the project directory, and click `OK`.
    3. If there are any further prompts, accept the defaults.